Heart of Italy

 We’ll cycle through the region of Emilia Romagna, known as the birthplace of balsamic vinegar, parmesan cheese and prosciutto.
 Then we’ll pass through Tuscany, famous for its gorgeous landscapes lined with rows of Cyprus trees, vineyards and Tuscan villas.

-We’ll also go through Naples where pizza was invented, and then down the beautiful Amalfi Coast, overlooking the Tyrrhenian Sea.
-A ferry will take us to Sicily where we’ll spend the final week cycling across this culturally rich and varied island.
+We’ll continue cycling down the "boot" and take a day off to visit Pompeii.
+After two beautiful nights in Amalfi, overlooking the Tyrrhenian Sea, a train and ferry will take us to Sicily.
+We'll spend our final week cycling across this culturally rich and varied island.

 About every 15 miles, we’ll meet our SAG vehicle that holds water, snacks, tire repair tools and a first aid kit.
 If you’re too tired to bike anymore, you can take a ride in the SAG vehicle to our hotel for the night.
 The SAG makes sure everyone is in safely at the end of the day.